johnatasjmo/cscp_notes/Module1/SectionA/Chapter1/Topic2.md

 ### Stage 3 - integrated enterprise

 Focus on companywide business processes.
-Existence of software in manufacturing, cross-functional communication and training, cetraly located and sales and ops teams planning together.
+Existence of software in manufacturing, cross-functional communication and training, central located and sales and ops teams planning together.

 Proactive efficient supply chain: